-Acquisitions will also carry on providing works for the collection of artist’s books (lien vers la base « livres d’artistes »), which represents one of the hallmark features of the Frac Bretagne collection.
+Acquisitions also carry on providing works for the collection of artist’s books which represents one of the hallmark features of the Frac Bretagne collection.

-Both out of a concern for asserting the powerful identity of the Frac Bretagne collection, associated with image, as well as a logic of diffusion, the Frac plans to consolidate its collection of video works.
+Both out of a concern for asserting the powerful identity of the Frac Bretagne collection, associated with image, as well as a logic of diffusion, the Frac plans to consolidate its collection of videos and films.

-Furthermore, special attention will be paid to opening up the collection to cultural diversity.
+Special attention is paid to female/male equality and to opening up the collection to cultural diversity.

 Participatory Acquisitions Program